 Figure \ref{fig:heatmaps} shows how the different baselines quantify the correctness of the different tasks for the 5 different LLMs under consideration.
 This figure only considers samples where the final answer of the LLM was incorrect, i.e. $\finaloutput^M \neq \finaloutput$.
-For our method (IG), Figure \ref{fig:our_method_heatmap} shows the information gain across the different steps for each LLM.
+For our method (IG), Figure \ref{fig:our_method_heatmap} shows the information-gain across the different steps for each LLM.
 Likewise, Figure \ref{fig:orm_heatmap} presents the results for ORM and shows how the average probability of correctness in \eqref{eq:probability_correctness} changes across the different steps, whereas, for Math-Shepherd, Figure \ref{fig:ms_heatmap} shows the proportion of correct completions starting after each step \eqref{eq:math_shepherd_correctness}.
 Here, any significant drop in the plotted values indicate an incorrect application of a task.

-\textbf{Information gain accurately quantifies step-wise correctness \,\,\,} We observe that for each LLM the information gain remains positive until we encounter an incorrect reasoning step, at which point it drops to negative values.
+\textbf{Information-gain rightly quantifies step-wise correctness \,\,\,} We observe that the information-gain remains positive for each LLM until we encounter an incorrect reasoning step, at which point it drops to negative values.
 Therefore, our method can identify the incorrectly executed task for each LLM under consideration.
-We used a GPT-2 supervisor model to estimate information gain.
+We used a GPT-2 supervisor model to estimate information-gain.

-\textbf{Pitfall of the baselines \,\,\,} While the ORM and Math-Shepherd manage to correctly identify the incorrect reasoning steps in most cases, these methods fail to correctly detect erroneous steps for $\llm_3$.
-This happens because, in our setup, $\lambda_3$ is incorrectly applied if and only if the output after task $\lambda_2$ lies in some set $\mathcal{S}$.
-Therefore, the classifier model can confidently predict the correctness of the final model output at $\lambda_2$ by simply checking if the output lies in $\mathcal{S}$.
-Here, the classifier becomes confident that the final output will be wrong right after $\lambda_2$, even though the error occurs at $\lambda_3$.
+\textbf{Pitfall of the baselines \,\,\,} While ORM and Math-Shepherd usually identify incorrect reasoning steps, they fail for $\llm_3$.
+This is because $\lambda_3$ is misapplied iff the output after $\lambda_2$ lies in $\mathcal{S}$.
+Thus, the classifier can predict the final output's correctness at $\lambda_2$ by checking if $Z_2$ lies in $\mathcal{S}$, leading to overconfidence in error detection at $\lambda_2$ instead of $\lambda_3$.

-Similarly, when using Math-Shepherd for $\llm_3$ (with the same model being used as a completer), a completion yields an incorrect final answer if the output after $\lambda_2$ lies in $\mathcal{S}$.
-If this is the case, all completions yield an incorrect final output regardless of which step we begin the completions from.
-This makes it impossible to accurately identify the step at which $\llm_3$ goes wrong.
+Similarly, with Math-Shepherd for $\llm_3$ (using the same model as a completer), a completion is incorrect if the output after $\lambda_2$ lies in $\mathcal{S}$.
+Here, all completions fail, regardless of the starting step, making it impossible to pinpoint where $\llm_3$ goes wrong.